Group Health offers a variety of volunteer opportunities for people like you who are ready and willing to lend a helping hand.

 Staffing the escort/information desk.
 Volunteers transport patients, run errands throughout the facility, give directions and information, and help in many other ways.
 Volunteers need to be physically able to transport patients and walk throughout the clinics on errands.

 Assisting in specialty departments.
-Volunteers assist staff in Urgent Care, Outpatient Surgery, Family Beginnings, and other departments as needed.
+Volunteers assist staff in Urgent Care, Ambulatory Surgery, and other departments as needed.

 Assisting in Radiology (Bellevue, Capitol Hill Campus, and Tacoma clinics only).
 Volunteers assist with MRIs on weekends and evenings by interacting with patients and assisting staff.